guigoruiz1/nbtools/README.md

 # nbtools

-This repository contains scripts to manage and compose Jupyter notebooks for the JupyterLab template.
+This repository contains scripts to manage Jupyter notebooks and NBConvert templates.
 The main scripts are `toc.py`, `compose.py`, and `generate_auto_theme.py`.

 ## toc.py